Skip to content ↓

 Head of Operations: Hilary Ford

 Hilary studied law at the University of Oxford before working as a commercial solicitor for a large City law firm for 13 years.
-She then took a career break to look after her three children who are now at Sixth form and Secondary School.
+She then took a career break to look after her three children who are now at university, sixth form and year 9 of high school.

 Pinner High School, and all that it could and should be for its local community, first captured Hilary’s imagination at a public meeting in 2014.
-Hilary subsequently applied to be a community governor to help set up the school and later to return to the workplace as Pinner High’s Head of Operations.
+Hilary subsequently applied to be a community governor to help set up the school and later to join the school staff and leadership team as Pinner High’s Head of Operations.

-Hilary’s aspirations for Pinner High School could not be higher and she is delighted to be part of the team striving to deliver a wonderful school of which we can all be proud.
+Hilary’s aspirations for Pinner High School could not be higher.
+She is delighted to be part of a team striving to deliver a wonderful school, where everyone belongs and of which we can all be proud.

 Finance Director: Claire Tarling

 Claire lives locally with her husband and two boys.
 Both boys attend Pinner High School.
-When not in school Claire enjoys running, family holidays and reading.
+When not at school, Claire enjoys running, family holidays and reading.

 Head of Year 7 and Teacher of PE: Christina Moore